EmmanuelKdev/Paybudddy/pay-buddy-Backend/README.md

 ## 👥 Authors

 - Emmanuel Kanda - *Initial work*
-- Duratiom - close to 6 months
+- Duration - close to 6 months

 ### Project is for Web server programming with an application framework TTC8430-3005